 Mia says, “My passion is to provide the highest standards of educational and psychological support, to help individual and groups of diverse students achieve their full potential.
 I am excited about joining the Stamford community, working collaboratively in the best interest of each individual student.”

-College Counselor, BSc, MEd
+University Counselor, BSc, MEd

 Christina graduated from The University of North Alabama with a degree in Secondary Education and Social Science.
 She completed fellowship programs with Princeton in Asia and Teach For America during where she had the opportunity to teach collegiate English in rural Thailand and then history to high school students in an under-resourced, urban school district.